 When Callaghan was speaking in 2011, there was significant focus in the media about the validity of the “100% Pure” message used by Tourism NZ, and how much economic output contributes to that.

-John Key, who was Prime Minister at the time, would later say that 100% Pure was “like a fast food ad” and “should be taken with a pinch of salt”.
+John Key, who was Prime Minister at the time, would later say that the expression 100% Pure was “like a fast food ad” and “should be taken with a pinch of salt”.

-The specific example Callaghan referenced was the impact on water quality from increased dairy farming.
+The specific example Callaghan referenced to describe this myth was the impact on water quality from increased dairy farming.

 I wonder what he might have said then if he had known that by 2020 the output from dairy farming would increase by a further 22% (from 17,339 million litres of milk to 21,145 million litres).